alexal1/Insomniac/docs/README.md

 By default, only profiles that been followed by the bot will be unfollowed.
 Set this parameter if you want to unfollow any profile (even if not been followed by the bot)
 #### --unfollow-non-followers
 unfollow only profiles that are not following you
+#### --unfollow-source list
+you can specify where to take the users to unfollow from.
+Can be one of the values: profile / list. "profile" means unfollowing your profile\'s followings. "list" means unfollowing from the "unfollow.txt" file (**extra feature**).
+By default "profile" is used
 #### --following-sort-order latest
 sort the following-list when unfollowing users from the list.
 Can be one of values: default / latest / earliest.
 By default sorting by earliest
 #### --recheck-follow-status-after 150